-The three-dimensional reference interaction site model with the closure relation by Kovalenko and Hirata (3D-RISM-KH) provides the solvent structure in the form of a 3D site distribution function, $g{\gamma}^{UV}(r)$, for each solvent site, γ .
+The three-dimensional reference interaction site model with the closure relation by Kovalenko and Hirata (3D-RISM-KH) provides the solvent structure in the form of a 3D site distribution function, $g_Y^{UV}(r)$, for each solvent site, γ .

 It enables, at modest computational cost, the calculations of thermodynamics, electronic properties and molecular solvation structure of a solute molecule in a given molecular liquid or mixture.
 Using 3D-RISM, one can study chemical reactions, including reaction coordinates and transition state search, with the molecular solvation described from the first principles.
 The method yields all of the features available by using other solvation approaches.
+The 3D-RISM part of ADF has not been parallellized.